filokaizen/filokaizen/README.md

 - 🔭 I’m currently working on grow professionally
 - 🌱 I’m currently learning technical tools for data analysis
 - 👯 I’m looking to collaborate on projects with new technologies
-- 💬 Ask me about Data Analysis, Marketing and Business
+- 💬 Ask me about Data Analysis, Cybersecurity  and Business
 - 📫 How to reach me: ayalaxavierr@gmail.com
 - ⚡ Fun fact: Love new challenges, travelling and sharing with my family👨‍👩‍👧